Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Related works

 \section{Related works}

-\paragraph{Neural network architecture design} Since the success of AlexNet~\cite{2012_conf/nips/KrizhevskySH12}, deep learning methods dominate the field of computer vision and network engineering becomes a core topic.
-Many excellent architectures emerged since AlexNet, \eg, NIN~\cite{lin2013network}, VGG-Net~\cite{2014_VGGNet}, Inception~\cite{2015_SzegedyLJSRAEVR15}, ResNet~\cite{2016_ResNet}, Xception~\cite{2017_Xception}, \etc. They explored different ways to design an effective and efficient model, \eg, $1 \times 1$ convolution kernels, stacked convolution layers with small kernels, combination of different convolution and pooling operations, residual connection, depthwise separable convolution, and so on.

-In recent years, neural architecture search (NAS) has become more and more popular.
+\paragraph*{Neural network architecture design} Since the success of AlexNet~\cite{2012_conf/nips/KrizhevskySH12} on ImageNet~\cite{ImageNet}, deep learning methods dominate the field of computer vision, and network engineering becomes a core topic.
+Many excellent architectures emerged, \eg, NIN~\cite{lin2013network}, VGG~\cite{2014_VGGNet}, Inception~\cite{2015_SzegedyLJSRAEVR15}, ResNet~\cite{2016_ResNet}, Xception~\cite{2017_Xception}.
+They explored different ways to design an effective and efficient model, \eg, $1 \times 1$ convolution kernels, stacked convolution layers with small kernels, combination of different convolution and pooling operations, residual connection, depthwise separable convolution.
+In recent years, neural architecture search (NAS) becomes more and more popular.
 People hope to automatically learn or search for the best neural architectures for certain tasks with machine learning methods.
-We just name a few here, reinforcement learning based NAS~\cite{2017_NAS}, progressive neural architecture search (PNASNet~\cite{2018_PNASNet}), differentiable architecture search (DARTS~\cite{2019_ICLR_DARTS}), \etc.
+We name a few here, reinforcement learning based NAS~\cite{2017_NAS}, progressive neural architecture search (PNASNet~\cite{2018_PNASNet}), differentiable architecture search (DARTS~\cite{2019_ICLR_DARTS}), \etc.

+\paragraph*{Implicit ensemble methods} Ensemble methods use multiple learning algorithms to obtain better performance than any of them.
+Some layer splitting methods~\cite{2015_SzegedyLJSRAEVR15,2017_ResNeXt, zhang2020resnest} adopt an implicitly "divide and ensemble" strategy, namely, they divide a single layer in a model and then fuse their outputs to get better performance.
+Dropout~\cite{journals/jmlr/SrivastavaHKSS14} can also be interpreted as an implicit ensemble of multiple sub-networks within one full network.
+Slimmable Network~\cite{iclr/YuYXYH19,2019_yuslimv2} derives several networks with different widths from a full network and trains them in a parameter-sharing way to achieve adaptive accuracy-efficiency trade-offs at runtime.
+MutualNet~\cite{yang2020mutualnet} further trains these sub-networks mutually to make the full network achieve better performance.
+These methods get several dependent models after implicitly splitting, while our methods obtain independent models in terms of parameters after dividing.
+They are also compatible with our methods and can be applied to any single model in our system.